stevenatkin/Coursera_Capstone/capstone_project.md

 #### Venue Grouping and Preparation for Clustering

-To aid in identfying similarities and differences in the types of venues surrounding community colleges clustering analysis was performed.
+To aid in identifying similarities and differences in the types of venues surrounding community colleges clustering analysis was performed.
 Unsupervised learning using the K-means algorithm was utilized to cluster the venues.
 The K-Means algorithm is one of the most frequently used methods of unsupervised learning.

 To properly cluster the venues they needed to be one hot encoded as the venues represented categorical data.
 After the data was one hot encoded it was grouped in preparation for clustering analysis, as shown in Fig. 11, Fig. 12, and Fig. 13.